Technical Issues - Saving Multiple Spectra

 mirrors, 2.
 Uniformity on large optics, 3.
 Multiple samples from a coating

-run.
+run, 3.
+Unusual spectral requirements.
 DESIGN examples: 1.
 Random error analysis, 2.
 Angular variations.
-Excel is

 Currently using ARTA

 or TAMS with PerkinElmer UV Winlab?
 Consider the advantages in directly creating XLS files;

 compare with Winlab's arcane and tortuous file structure.
 Contact FTG for an

 Glance Networks.
 The above code is easily modified for